RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

     <img src="Images/Keyb_07.jpeg" alt="Description" width="500">
 </p>

-There are some areas with corrosion on the keyboard metal frame.
+There are some areas of corrosion on the keyboard metal frame.
 It is not very significant, but it is something that must be addressed.

 <p align="center">
     <img src="Images/Keyb_06.jpeg" alt="Description" width="500">
 </p>

-All the keycaps are placed in a box filled with mild soap water for about 24 hours.
-This will dissolve most of the grease and dust.
+All the keycaps are placed in a box filled with mild soapy water for about 24 hours.
+This helps dissolve most of the grease and dust.

 <p align="center">
     <img src="Images/Keyb_08.jpeg" alt="Description" width="500">
 </p>

-Next action is to remove the three LOCK buttons (40/80 display, CAPS LOCK and SHIFT LOCK) and all the small screws[^5].
-The wires connecting the three LOCK keys are desoldered (see arrows below where these are situated).
+The next step is to remove the three LOCK buttons (40/80 display, CAPS LOCK, and SHIFT LOCK) and all the small screws[^5].
+The wires connecting the three LOCK keys are desoldered (see the arrows below showing where they are situated).

 <p align="center">
     <img src="Images/Keyb_09.jpeg" alt="Description" width="1000">